Palbear/XML-Technologien-Project/Spring-Rest-React/RestApi.md

 This Rest Api is built on Spring Rest Framework.
-As soon as the database is loaded to the Spring Repository and to Rest Api, it is then saved into a persistence layer that can be easily queried with the URL of the Rest Api this way:
+As soon as the database is loaded to the Spring JPA-Repository and to the Rest Api, it is then saved into a persistence layer that can be easily queried with the URL of the Rest Api this way:

 Number of Paintings per Page: